Top 10 Hardest A-Levels

 #1.
 Further Mathematics

 A-Level Further Maths is widely regarded as the most difficult A-Level subject, and for good reason.
 This subject is a step up from regular Mathematics, and covers a range of complex topics, including advanced calculus, differential equations, and abstract algebra.
 The number of students taking Further Mathematics is relatively low, with just 13,700 students sitting the exam in 2019.
 Of these, quite a high proportion – about 24% – received an A* grade.
-The percentage of students receiving an A* in Further Maths increased to 39.7% in 2022.
-There are also about 30% of students consistently achieving an A grade – so overall in 2021 over 70% of students received an A or A* grade.
+In 2024, the percentage of students achieving an A* in Further Mathematics has decreased slightly to 37.9%.
+This reflects a stabilization after the inflated grades observed during the pandemic.

 However, don’t choose Further Maths on the basis of these statistics alone.
 Firstly, 2021 saw inflated grades due to Covid-19 cancelling exams, and more importantly, the vast majority of students taking Further Maths are already studying Maths and usually are on track to achieve an A or A* in it.
 These students are particularly good at mathematics and do not represent the mathematical skills of the general population.
 So whilst Further Maths is very challenging, you may be in a position to achieve top grades if you consider an A-Level Further Maths tutor!